Kilonovae and Long-duration Gamma-ray Bursts: Introduction

 The collapsar system \citep{Woos93, MW98} is a collapsing massive star that produces a rapidly rotating black hole-accretion disk central engine that launches a relativistic outflow through the so-called Blandford-Znajek process \citep{BZ77, MT82}.
 In this process, rotation and frame-dragging effects near the black hole horizon cause a build-up of Poynting flux along the spin axis of the black hole.
 The powerful jet can carry enough energy and momentum to punch through the surrounding stellar material and propagate into the circumstellar medium where it is inferred from observations to have Lorentz factors on the order of hundreds to thousands \citep[see, e.g.,][and references therein]{Ghir18}.
 As the jet is launched from the central engine and traverses the in-falling stellar material, a so-called ``cocoon'' region is created - a hot, dense region surrounding the jet, but with smaller outflow velocity \citep{RR02, Brom11, Brom14}.

-\cite{Mum25} have recently proposed a new process and site for the production of heavy elements: the complex interaction of light and matter within a relativistic GRB jet stemming from a collapsar. \cite{Mum25} showed that as the jet is crossing the dense stellar material, if the flux of high energy photons is sufficient, photons will interact with the shock compressed material at the jet head and high-energy, photohadronic interactions may lead to an excess of neutron production at the jet head.
-These neutrons then propagate into the hot, dense cocoon region, allowing for rapid neutron capture process ($r$-process) nucleosynthesis.
+\cite{Mum25} have recently proposed a new process and site for the production of heavy elements: the complex interaction of light and matter within a relativistic GRB jet stemming from a collapsar. \cite{Mum25} showed that as the jet is crossing the dense stellar material, if the flux of high energy photons is sufficient\footnote{This point was discussed in \cite{Mum25}; there is the important issue of the optical depth to pair production suppressing the high energy tail.
+In that paper, they provide a set of arguments that suggest in some cases the high energy photon flux may achieve the necessary level to allow the photo-hadronic nucleosynthesis process to take place.
+For now, we treat the high energy photon flux as an assumption.
+This however, is a key assumption, which will be modeled in detail in a future publication.}, photons will interact with the shock compressed material at the jet head.
+At the interface between the photons and the shocked stellar material, high-energy, photohadronic interactions may lead to an excess of neutron production at the jet head on dynamical timescales $\tau \sim \mathcal{O}(10^{-4})$ s.
+These neutrons can then propagate into the hot, dense cocoon region, allowing for rapid neutron capture process ($r$-process) nucleosynthesis within the cocoon.

 In this paper, we show how this model of nucleosynthesis in this collapsar scenario can reproduce the observations of kilonovae in GRBs 211211A and 230307A.
 Our paper is organized as follows: in Section \ref{sec:methods}, we describe the methods we use to compute the predicted $r$-process signatures around the jet head, both under some basic assumptions without prior knowledge of the observations and with a more thorough Bayesian inference analysis.
 In Sections \ref{sec:results} and \ref{sec:discussion}, we show how these light curves reproduce the observed data remarkably well and present discussion of the implications of these results.
 Finally, in Section \ref{sec:conclusion}, we present our conclusions.